 We hold all the payments we receive in our Wise account balances so when we need to make a payment, we only pay the lower fixed and variable Wise fees.
 Remember, you can hold over 40 currencies in your multi-currency account at no extra cost.
 When using your Wise debit card, there is no fee to spend in currencies in your account.
 If you go over two ATM withdrawals in a month, you’ll pay USD 1.50 for each additional withdrawal.

 By now, you’re probably thinking that all of this sounds great, but you’d like to know all the pros and cons of Wise.
 For example, is Wise safe?
 How do I know I’m getting the best exchange rate?
 Do I really need just one account to handle all my international banking?
 Let’s break down the advantages and disadvantages of Wise.

 With the Wise debit card, you can spend in any currency without hidden fees, and it works with contactless payments, too.
-Plus, with a Wise multi-currency business account, you can set up direct debits, invoices, and bank details in 30 different countries.
+Plus, with a Wise multi-currency business account, you can set up direct debits, invoices, and bank details in over 70 different countries.

 There are few problems with Wise, but keep in mind that larger transfers often require pre-approval or verification, which can slow down the process.
 Also, it can be hard to get ahold of customer service over the phone since the U.S. support team is only available 9-5 on weekdays.
 That said, there’s a 24/7 help center on the Wise website.

 |WISE PROS||WISE CONS|

 Wise’s rebranding comes after a decade of making “money work without borders” so multi-currency individuals and businesses can send, spend, hold, and receive money internationally.
 By offering more than money transfers, TransferWise is now Wise.

 The company that started 10 years ago is now a worldwide community of 10 million people and businesses.
 Wise is a global platform that over a dozen established financial institutions now use and that customers rely on to send money quickly and without hidden fees.